-- All first-year full time students who start in the Fall are required to take the following courses: Business Entities & Operations Writing & Legal Reasoning (3 Credits) Criminal Law (3 Credits) - Students who choose to attend part time/ 12 Credits do not take Criminal Law (3 Credits) or Criminal Procedure (3 Credits) during their first year.
+1. All first-year full time students who start in the Fall are required to take the following courses:

+Business Entities & Operations Civil Procedure and Conflict Resolution

+Writing & Legal Reasoning (3 Credits) Criminal Law (3 Credits)

+• Students who choose to attend part time/ 12 Credits do not take Criminal Law (3 Credits) or Criminal Procedure (3 Credits) during their first year.

-All first-year full time students who start in the Spring are required to take the following courses: Contracts Torts
+All first-year full time students who start in the Spring are required to take the following courses:

+Contracts Torts

-Writing & Legal Reasoning (3 Credits) Criminal Procedure (3 Credits)
+Writing & Legal Reasoning (3 Credits)

+Criminal Procedure (3 Credits)

 - Students who choose to attend part time/ 12 Credits do not take Criminal Law (3 Credits) or Criminal Procedure (3 Credits) during their first year. - 2.
 All second-year students (3rd semester students if they entered in the fall semester, 4th semester students if they entered in the spring semester) are required to take Evidence and Constitutional Law.
 Second year students who have not already taken Criminal Law and Criminal Procedure should take them at this time. - 3.
-Students must successfully complete Writing & Legal Reasoning, Writing & Legal Research and Writing & Legal Advocacy before they can take Motions. - 4.
-No student may take more than 5 courses during any one semester.1 - 5.
-No student may take more than 15 credits during a semester unless he or she is taking one 4-credit course (i.e., Constitutional Law or Wills & Trusts) along with four 3-credit courses, which would bring the number of credits to 16.
+Students must successfully complete Writing & Legal Reasoning, Writing, Research & Trial Legal Advocacy and Writing & Legal Advocacy before they can take Motions.